Romblon: Water supply

-Out of 17 municipalities, 14 have Level III water supply systems serving 18,590 households or about 32.57 percent of the total provincial households.
+Out of 17 municipalities, 14 have Level III water supply systems serving 18,590 households or about 32.57 percent of total provincial households.
 Level III has a reservoir with house-to-house connections.
-5,252 households were serviced by Level II water systems and 24,700 households by Level I water system.
-Level I category is a common facility where the community members get their water supply from deep wells and shallow wells, while Level II has a reservoir with communal faucet.
-Based on the report from the Provincial Health Office in 2007, a total of 48,542 households out of the 57,079 or 85.04 percent have access to safe drinking water.
+5,252 households were serviced by Level II water systems and 24,700 households by Level I water systems.
+Level I category is a common facility where the community members get their water supply from deep wells and shallow wells, while Level II has a reservoir with a communal faucet.
+Based on a report from the Provincial Health Office in 2007, a total of 48,542 households out of the 57,079 or 85.04 percent have access to safe drinking water.

 Healthcare

 There are eight government-owned hospitals in Romblon that serve the local population's healthcare needs.
 Four of these hospitals are located in Tablas Island: the 75-bed, Romblon Provincial Hospital in Odiongan, the 25-bed Tablas Island District Hospital in San Agustin, the 25-bed Don Modesto Formilleza Sr. District Hospital in Looc, and the six-bed San Andres District Hospital in San Andres.
 Of these hospitals, only Romblon Provincial Hospital is a Level 1 hospital, which has an emergency room and intensive care unit.
 Two privately owned hospitals, the Tablas Doctors' Hospital and ISIAH Hospital and Medical Center, also operates in Odiongan.
 In Romblon, the 35-bed Romblon District Hospital provides the healthcare needs of residents in the capitol.
 It is the only other Level 1 hospital in the province after Romblon Provincial Hospital.
 In Sibuyan, the 25-bed Sibuyan District Hospital provides basic healthcare for the residents of the island's three municipalities.
 It opened in 1958 with the enactment of Republic Act No. 2400 by congressman Jose Moreno.
 There is also the 10-bed San Jose District Hospital in Carabao Island and the 10-bed Malipayon District Hospital in the town of Corcuera in Simara Island.
 Municipalities that do not have a district hospital or a Level 1 hospital are served by their respective rural health units.